 Expert Tips

-- Tip # 1: Once you pull the muffins out of the oven, allow to cool in the silicone muffin pan before removing them.
+- Tip # 1: For best results, once you pull the muffins out of the oven, allow the silicone muffin pan to cool on a cooling rack.
 This will prevent them from sticking.

 - Tip # 2: It can be helpful to mix all of the ingredients before adding in the apples.
 This will ensure all other ingredients are evenly distributed before folding in the apples.